 “Getting included in certain private email groups, being invited to performance calibration meetings, and so on.
 Calibration meetings are particularly important, because you can bring feedback that might not otherwise surface in a room of managers.”

 For any important decision, there’s the time leading up to the core decision being made and then there’s everything afterwards.
-In more senior roles, you’re often in the right place to provide input while it’s relatively cheap to incorporate, where otherwise your feedback might not incorporated--despite being very valuable--because the related rollout or implementation has already begun.
+In more senior roles, you’re often in the right place to provide input while it’s relatively cheap to incorporate, where otherwise your feedback might not be incorporated--despite being very valuable--because the related rollout or implementation has advanced too far.

 Small companies tend to have fairly ad-hoc compensation, and generally increases come from direct negotiation with your manager.
 A promotion to a Staff-plus role in such a company might not even come with a corresponding increase in your compensation.
 However, most companies introduce compensation bands for each role by the time they reach one to two hundred folks, and those compensation bands will generally ensure your compensation increases along with the role.